Getting Started With Ambisonics (Tutorial)

 - Download your aXPanner and aXMonitor from the download section of this website or the order confirmation email.

-- Rescan the plugin folder.
+- Rescan the plugin folder in the Reaper.

 - Start a new Reaper project.